blbadger/blbadger.github.io/nn_interpretations.md

 Thus we see that what occurs during the gradientxinput calculation is somewhat similar to that for the occlusion calculation, except instead of the input being perrured in some way, here we are using the gradient to find an expectation of how the output should change if one were to perturb the input in a particular way.

 The following class method implements a slightly modified version of gradientxinput.
-Each 15 tensor inputs in sequence corresponds to one character, and so a natural way to accumulate the gradientxinput values is to first take the absolute values of the gradients, apply Hadamard multiplication to the inputs, and then sum up the resulting vector of size 15.
+Each 15 tensor inputs in sequence corresponds to one character, and so a natural way to accumulate the gradientxinput values is to first take the absolute values of the gradient components for those 15 inputs (denoted $\nabla_j f(x)$), apply Hadamard multiplication to these and the corresponding input components $x_j$, and then sum up the resulting vector.

 $$
 g = \sum_j \vert \nabla_j f(x) \vert * x_j